 Question

-Question: The correct decreasing order of \(p{{K}_{b}}\) is: groups, increase the acidity, as they are electronegative so, attracts shared pairs of electrons towards themselves that easily removes the hydrogen ions.
+Now, we have given aromatic compounds with substituted groups, we have to find the decreasing order of pKb, which will also be the decreasing order of their basicity.
+The basicity of any compound is affected by the inductive effect.
+The electron withdrawing(−I)groups, increase the acidity, as they are electronegative so, attracts shared pairs of electrons towards themselves that easily removes the hydrogen ions.
 So, the electron donating (+I) groups will increase the basicity.

 The −I groups are NO2,Cl−,COOH,Br−,etc. while +I groups are methyl, ethyl and other alkyl and alkoxy groups.
 So, more the +I effect, more will be the basicity, therefore the order of decreasing basicity will be IV>II>I>III.